 \subsection{Loss landscape evolution during training}

 If the simple statistics we have considered thus far lack explanatory power, how should we characterize plasticity loss?
 One open question is whether the reduced ability to fit arbitrary new targets arises because the optimization process gets caught in local optima, or whether it arises due to overall slow or inconsistent optimization progress.
-To answer this question, we turn our attention towards the learning curves obtained by networks when we ask them to fit new target functions.
+To answer this question, we turn our attention towards the learning curves generated by networks as they train on the probe tasks.
 We study these learning curves primarily because they convey precisely the ease or difficulty of navigating the loss landscape.
-In particular, the learning curve tells us whether optimization is getting trapped in bad minima (in which case the learning curve would hit an early plateau at a large loss value), or whether the network has greater difficulty reducing the loss enough to find a minimum in the first place (corresponding to a flatter slope).
+In particular, the learning curve tells us whether optimization is getting trapped in bad minima (in which case the trajectory would hit an early plateau at a large loss value), or whether the network has greater difficulty reducing the loss enough to find a minimum in the first place (corresponding to a flatter slope).

 We show in Figure~\ref{fig:learning_curves} the learning curves obtained by an optimization trajectory from parameters $\theta_t$ on the probe task from different timesteps $t$ of training on the RL task.
-We see that parameters from early training checkpoints quickly attain low losses, but that the slopes of these learning curves are monotonically increasing with the parameter age $t$.
+We see that parameters from early training checkpoints quickly attain low losses, but that the slopes of these learning curves become more shallow as training progresses on the main task.
 Of particular note is the increasing variance of the curves: in the full-batch case, this non-monotonicity is associated with increasing loss landscape sharpness \citep{cohen2021gradient}.
 In the mini-batch optimization setting, we observed both increasing interference between minibatches as well as non-monotonicity in the loss even on the minibatch on which the gradient was computed.
-In short, we see that it is increasing difficulty of navigating the loss landscape, rather than poor local minima, that appears to drive plasticity loss.
+In short, we see that it is increasing difficulty of navigating the loss landscape that drives plasticity loss in this problem.